In [1]:

 One this example, we can see that whenever an edge leaves not 2, it creates a copy of the target state.

-The ORDER_HEURISTIC option of the ACD construction, attemps to order the children of a node by decreasing number of number of successors that are out of the node.
+The ORDER_HEURISTIC option of the ACD construction, attempts to order the children of a node by decreasing number of number of successors that are out of the node.
 It is activated by default inside spot.acd_transform_sbacc().

 In [49]: